Passle Gateway extension FAQs

 • The Passle Gateway includes both functions (as given above).

-The reason we created a new separate extension was because it requires an additional permission for the Toolbar.
+The reason we originally created a new separate extension was because it required an additional permission for the Toolbar.
 The Toolbar has been incorporated into the extension to avoid the use of third-party cookies.

 Originally we had the toolbar functionality built into our pages via an iframe, without requiring a browser extension.
 However, because of the iframe, this solution relied on third-party cookies to detect whether the user is logged in or not.
 Most browsers are planning to stop allowing third-party cookies, and we are finding it increasingly common that our clients have policies that block them.
 So we made the decision to move the Toolbar functionality into the Passle Gateway browser extension.
 This means we can use a first-party cookie in order to authenticate the user, and avoid issues with third-party cookies altogether.